-?Lower Ordovician phyllites and quarzites, ?Middle Ordovician metavolcanics and metavolcanoclastics, ?Upper Ordovician quartzic metasandstones and phyllites, Silurian black phyllites and Orthoceras bearing metadolostones,?Lower Devonian calcschists; moreover the ?Upper Cambrian-?Lower Ordovician phyllites/quarzites and ?Middle Ordovician metavolcanics/metavolcanoclastics contain several thin lenses of alkaline to subalkaline metabasites corresponding to original dykes and/or mafic volcano-clastic deposits (GATTIGLIO & MECCHERI, 1987; CONTI et alii, 1993).
+The Palaeozoic basement is formed by the same lithologies of the basement in the Massa unit, but here they are better exposed: ?upper Cambrian-?Lower Ordovician phyllites and quartzites, ?Middle Ordovician metavolcanics and metavolcanoclastics, ?Upper Ordovician quartz metasandstones and phyllites, Silurian black phyllites and Orthoceras-bearing metadolostones,?Lower Devonian calcschists; moreover the ?upper Cambrian-?Lower Ordovician phyllites/quarzites and ?Middle Ordovician metavolcanics/metavolcanoclastics contain several thin lenses of alkaline to subalkaline metabasites corresponding to original dykes and/or mafic volcano-clastic deposits (Gattiglio and Meccheri, 1987; Conti et al., 1993).

-Also basement rocks in the Autochthon Auctt. unit recorded a pre-Alpine deformation and greenschist facies metamorphism as the Massa unit (CONTI et alii, 1991), for which the most striking evidence is the regional angular unconformity at the basis of the oldest Mesozoic formation (Triassic Dolomite) stratigraphycally lying on almost all the Paleozoic formations.

-The Mesozoic cover (Fig. 10) include thin Triassic continental to shallow water Verrucano-like deposits followed by Upper Triassic-Liassic carbonate platform metasediments comprised of dolostones ("Grezzoni"), dolomitic marbles and marbles (the "Carrara marbles"), which are followed by Upper Liassic-Lower Cretaceous cherty metalimestone, cherts, calcschists.
-Lower Cretaceous to Lower Oligocene sericitic phyllites and calcschists, with marble interlayers, are related to deep water sedimentation during downdrowning of the former carbonate platform.
-The Oligocene sedimentation of turbiditic metasand-stones ("Pseudomacigno") closes the sedimentary history of the domain.
+Also basement rocks in the Autochthon Auctt. unit recorded a pre-Alpine deformation and greenschist facies metamorphism as the Massa unit (Conti et al., 1991), for which the most striking evidence is the regional angular unconformity at the base of the oldest Mesozoic formation (Triassic carbonates) stratigraphycally lying on almost all the Palaeozoic formations.
+The Mesozoic cover (Fig. 12) includes thin Triassic continental to shallow water Verrucano-like deposits followed by Upper Triassic-Liassic carbonate platform metasediments consisting 30 of dolostones ("Grezzoni"), dolomitic marbles and marbles (the "Carrara marbles"), which are followed by upper Liassic-Lower Cretaceous cherty metalimestones, cherts, calcschists.
+Lower Cretaceous to lower Oligocene sericitic phyllites and calcschists, with marble interlayers, are related to deep water sedimentation during downdrowning of the former carbonate platform.
+The Oligocene sedimentation of turbiditic metasandstones ("Pseudomacigno") closes the sedimentary history of the domain.

 The Alpine metamorphism in the "Autoctono" unit is characterized by occurrence of pyrophyllite + chloritoid + chlorite + phengitic muscovite in metapelites.
-Peak-metamorphic conditions have been estimated by this assemblages in the range of 0,4-0,6 GPa and 350-450 °C (Franceschelli et alii, 1986; DI PISA et alii, 1987; JOLIVET et alii, 1998; Molli et alii, 2000b).
-DI PISA et alii (1985) first recognized through a Calcite/Dolomite investigation temperature variations from southwest (Ca/Do temperature up to 450 °C) to central and northeast part (Ca/Do of 380-350 °C).
+Peak-metamorphic conditions have been estimated by this assemblages in the range of 0,4-0,6 GPa and 350-450 °C (Franceschelli et al., 1986; Di Pisa et al., 1987; Jolivet et al., 1998; Molli et al., 2000b).
+Di Pisa et al. (1985) first recognized temperature variations from southwest (450 °C) to central and northeast part (380-350 °C), using the Ca/Do thermometer.
 Such data have been recently confirmed and used to interpret some of the microstructural variability in marbles.

-2.4 Tectonics
+Tectonics

-The regional tectonic setting of the Alpi Apuane area is well known and generally accepted by researchers belonging to different geological schools (Fig. 11).
-On the contrary, different and often contrasting opinions do persist in interpreting the context of development of some deformation structures and the Tertiary geological history responsible for such a setting; the most recent debate focus on the exhumation mechanisms and their geodynamic context (CARMIGNANI & GIGLIA, 1977; CARMIGNANI et alii, 1978; CARMIGNANI & GIGLIA, 1979; CARMIGNANI & KLIGFIELD, 1990; STORTI, 1995; CELLO & MAZZOLI, 1996; JOLIVET et alii, 1998; MOLLI et alii, 2000b).

-In the Alpi Apuane metamorphic units two main polyphasic
+The regional tectonic setting of the Alpi Apuane area is well known and generally accepted by researchers belonging to different geological schools (Fig. 13).
+On the contrary, different and often contrasting opinions do persist in interpreting the context of development of some deformation structures and the Cenozoic geological history responsible for such a setting; the most recent debate focus on the exhumation mechanisms and their geodynamic context (Carmignani and Giglia, 1977; Carmignani et al., 1978; Carmignani and Giglia, 1979; Carmignani and Kligfield, 1990; Storti, 1995; Cello and Mazzoli, 1996; Jolivet et al., 1998; Molli et al., 2000b).
+In the Alpi Apuane metamorphic units, two main polyphasic tectono-metamorphic events are recognized: the D1 and 31 D2 events (Carmignani and Kligfield, 1990), which are classically regarded as a progressive deformation of the internal Northern Apennines continental margin during collision (D1) and late to post-collisional processes (D2).
+During D1 nappe emplacement occurred with the development of kilometer scale NE-facing isoclinal folds, SW-NE oriented stretching lineations (L1) and a greenschist regional foliation (S1).
+In more detail, the D1 event can be subdivided into: (1) an early folding phase in which recumbent isoclinal folds and an associated flatlying axial plane foliation are formed, and (2) a later antiformal stack phase which produces other isoclinal folds and localized metric to plurimetric scale shear zones with top-to-east/north east sense of movement.

-Fig. 10 - Stratigraphic sequence of the Tuscan units (Tuscan Nappe and metamorphic units) in the Alpi Apuane area, after MOLLI (2002).

-Fig. 11 - Geological sketch map of the Alpi Apuane area.
+Fig. 13 - Geological sketch map of the Alpi Apuane area.